From classical theta functions to topological quantum field theory: Theta functions in the abstract setting

 Then, up to multiplication by a constant

-This formula identifies $\rho(h)$ as a Fourier-Mukai transform (see \cite{polishchuk}).
+This formula identifies $\rho(h)$ as a Fourier transform.
 That this map agrees with the one defined by (\ref{hermitejacobi}) up to multiplication by a constant follows from Schur's lemma, since both maps satisfy the exact Egorov identity (\ref{egorov}).